-SI results indicated a need to reduce the contribution of excess sediment to many biologically impaired streams.
-Excessive sedimentation was determined to be a primary cause of biological impairment in these streams through habitat degradation, substrate embeddedness, and other direct and indirect impacts on the stream biota.
-A reference watershed approach was used during the SI process to quantify an acceptable level of sediment loading for each impaired stream on a watershed-specific basis.
-This approach was based on selecting an unimpaired watershed that shares similar landuse, ecoregion, and geomorphological characteristics with the impaired watershed.
-Stream conditions in the reference watershed are assumed to be representative of the conditions needed for the impaired stream to attain its designated uses.
-Given these parameters and an unimpaired biological score, the reference stream for the West Fork River Watershed is Plummer Run (MW-5-L-7).
-The location of the reference stream is shown in Figure 8-1.
+SI results indicated a need to reduce the contribution of excess sediment to many biologically impacted streams.
+Excessive sedimentation was determined to be a primary cause of biological impact in these streams through habitat degradation, substrate embeddedness, and other direct and indirect impacts on the stream biota.
+A reference watershed approach was used during the SI process to quantify an acceptable level of sediment loading for each impacted stream on a watershed-specific basis.
+This approach was based on selecting an unimpaired watershed that shares similar landuse, ecoregion, and geomorphological characteristics with the impacted watershed.
+Stream conditions in the reference watershed are assumed to be representative of the conditions needed for the impacted stream to attain its designated uses.
+Given these parameters and an unimpaired biological score, the reference streams are as follows: Mossy Creek (WV-KU-39-BM) for the Upper Kanawha River Watershed; UNT/Buffalo Creek RM 2.22 (WV-PSB-30-D) for the South Branch of the Potomac River/Shenandoah River Watersheds; and Holbert Run (WV-OUN-6) for the Upper Ohio River North Watershed.
+The locations of the reference streams are shown in Figures 8-1, 8-2 and 8-3.

-Sediment loading rates were determined for impaired and reference watersheds through modeling studies.
+Sediment loading rates were determined for impacted and reference watersheds through modeling studies.
 Both point and nonpoint sources were considered in the analysis of sediment sources and in watershed modeling.
-Numeric endpoints were based on the calculated reference watershed loading.
-Sediment load reductions necessary to meet these endpoints were then determined.
-TMDL allocation scenarios were developed based on an analysis of the degree to which contributing sources could be reasonably reduced.